 The left-hand-side and bottom-row peripheral keys (except for zero) are assigned specific functions/roles, and control passed to a relevant routine as required.

 For more detail: MIDI Chord Button Keyboard Using PIC18F4620 part 2

 Current Project / Post can also be found using:

-- audio driver for microcontroller
+- audio remote control with pic microcontroller